D20CM/quackthecode/README.md

 A small text based adventure game in Python
 Created by Scott Brown, Cara McPartland, Stephen Hough

-A team project for CodeNation "Discover: Coding" course - January 2021
+A team project for <a href="https://wearecodenation.com/">CodeNation</a> "Discover: Coding" course - January 2021